-Thinking it is too late to go online?
-We don’t think so.
+Thinking it’s too late to go online?
 It’s never too late to start.
-It might seem discouraging to start now, since almost everything has gone digital already, and it feels like you have missed the train.
-This is where internet training can help
+It might seem discouraging to start now, since almost everything has gone digital already, and it feels like you’ve missed the opportunity.
+But this is where internet training can help.

-It’s important to understand key internet terms these days.
-Image credit: Unknown
+It’s important to understand key internet terms these days for internet training.

 The internet is a vast network of computers connected to each other through a global network of cables.
 These computers can communicate with each other and each one has a specific series of numbers called an IP address for identification.

-No single organization owns or controls the internet.
+No single organisation owns or controls the internet.
 Every device linked to that network “becomes” the internet.
-This gigantic network has one job: to move computerized information from one place to another.
+This gigantic network has one job: to move computerised information from one place to another.

-This computerized information could be anything — letters, audio, video, and much much more.
+This computerised information could be anything — letters, audio, video, and much much more.

 All information is handled equally and passed on exactly the same way.
 This gives the Internet huge potential as people can share any sort of information, so there are endless possibilities.